 We recommend that you create a plan to recover your content, get it back online, and resolve current and future security issues.

 Each server setup is unique, but in many cases, these are the general steps you should follow:

-First, you need to access your server through the console in the DigitalOcean Control Panel.
+First, you need to access your server through the Droplet console.
 You’ll need a password for root, so if you don’t have one, please contact support for further advice.

 After you get access to your server, you can recover content from it using the recovery ISO.

 In most cases, it’s best to move to a fresh, uncompromised Droplet.
 Start by creating a new Droplet, then make sure to secure it and redeploy your content.